 Electric boiler vs gas boiler – Which should you choose?

-Choosing one of the best electric boilers is all good and well, but you may need to consider that an electric boiler might just not be the right boiler for your home.
+Choosing one of the best electric boilers is great, but you should keep in mind that an electric boiler may not be the best boiler for your home.

 - Energy efficiency rating of 99%.